SpellbookMaster for iOS - Manual

 Text File Import

 You can use the Download Spells From Text Files feature to import your own spells from text files.
-Use it if you don't have a Mac can't use SpellbookMaster for Mac or if you want to download spells shared by others.
+Use it if you want to download spells shared by others.

 The text file should have similar format to the spell descriptions in the d20 SRD files or this sample file: Spellbook.txt.
 For Pathfinder spells, use format similar to this sample file: PathfinderSpellbook.txt.